each/draft-aname/draft-ietf-dnsop-aname.md

 Fortunately this is likely to be a self-correcting problem for similar reasons to the query-bunching discussed in the previous subsection.
-The primary master re-checks the target address records just after the TTL expires, when its upstream cache has just refreshed them, so the TTL will be nearly equal to the original TTL.
+The primary master re-checks the target address records just after the TTL expires when its upstream cache has just refreshed them, so the TTL will be nearly equal to the original TTL.

 A related consideration is that the primary master cannot in general